 Heaume mask Mapico (Tanzania), clay,

-sand, xps, wood, pigments
+sand, wood, pigments

 130 x 85 x 67 cm